ietf-tools/rfced-www/client/content/series/rfc-tips.md

+---
+description: Helpful information about common conventions in RFCs
+---

 # Tips for Reading RFCs

 The RFC Series uses certain conventions that may not be familiar to all readers.
 Some of the most common are listed here; refer to this more [in-depth overview](https://www.ietf.org/blog/how-read-rfc/) for further information.